gnosischain/documentation/docs/bridges/tutorials/using-omnibridge.md

 :::danger
 Do Not Use the `transfer` method to send tokens to the multi-token mediator on Ethereum.
 It will lead to loss of tokens.
 :::
 The token contact deployed on Gnosis Chain is a customized version of ERC677 standard.
-It contains the changes that allow calling the transfer method to withdraw tokens from the xDai chain instead of `transferAndCall`.
+It contains the changes that allow calling the transfer method to withdraw tokens from Gnosis instead of `transferAndCall`.
 So, it is enough to specify the multi-token mediator contract address on Gnosis chain (`0xf6A78083ca3e2a662D6dd1703c939c8aCE2e268d`) as the recipient and amount of tokens to initiate request to transfer tokens back to Ethereum.

 :::warning
 The method described above works only for tokens deployed by the multi-token mediator on Gnosis chain.